mke2111/Ruby-Bot/README.md

 - Twitter: [@Roymkenya](https://twitter.com/Roymkenya)
 - LinkedIn: [Roy Mukuye](https://www.linkedin.com/in/roy-mukuye-42b07b1b4)

+## Acknowledgement

+- Thanks to all the contributors of [atipugin/telegram-bot-ruby](https://github.com/atipugin/telegram-bot-ruby) for the design inspirations and project guidance.

 ## 🤝 Contributing

-Our favourite contributions are those that help us improve the project, whether with a contribution, an issue, or a feature request!
+> Our favourite contributions are those that help us improve the project:-

+- Fork Contributions
+- Issue
+- Feature requests

-Feel free to check the [issues page](https://github.com/mke2111/Ruby-Bot/issuess) to either create an issue.
+Feel free to check the [issues page](https://github.com/mke2111/Ruby-Bot/issues) to create an issue.

 ## Show your support